universalamateur/json-sanitizer/.code-intelligence/README.md

 to explore different execution paths and maximizing the code coverage in the program under test.

+As JSON-Sanitizer is written mostly in Java, we are particularly concerned with out of memories, infinite loops and logic bugs.
+Out of memories and infinite loops can be exploited to achieve a denial of service of the application.
+Logic bugs could enable to bypass the XSS tag sanitization of the JSON-Sanitizer and result in a XSS attack.

+## How fuzz testing is set up

-## Fuzzing where raw data is handled
+### Fuzzing where raw data is handled

 Fuzzing is most efficient where raw data is parsed, because in this case no assumptions can be made about the format of the input.
 The JSON-Sanitizer allows